 Happy Holidays, everyone!
-Tyler and I wish to share some of our favorite items from full-time living and camping on the road to help you shop for the campers and RVers in your life.
+Here are our favorite items from full-time living and camping on the road to help you shop for the campers and RVers in your life.
 Whether you’re aiming to get something handy or just merely recreational, something big or small, there is sure to be something here on the list for everyone.

 For those in your life who enjoy the perfect bonfire, the gift of a Solo Stove would send them over the moon.
 With their Signature 360° Airflow Design™ creating a super-efficient secondary burn, Solo Stove Fire Pits have less smoke compared to others.
 With a fire that burns more efficiently, you’ll be able to kick back and relax more instead of constantly tending to the fire.

 Their portable fire pits come in three different sizes, Ranger, Bonfire, and the Yukon, and have a variety of accessories that will further elevate your experience.

 Campspot Ambassador Alex Hardgrave loves ending the night cozying around the campfire with her wife and kids.

 Here it is, the most asked-about item of our camping setup.
 I agree that these babies deserve all of the attention.
 These chairs are easy to transport, but without sacrificing comfort.
 They are called the Woods Canada “Mammoth” chair and live up to their big name.